Learn About GDPR and Website Compliance

 What Does GDPR Stand For?

-GDPR (General Data Protection Regulation) is the most significant change in data protection for decades.
-The regulation requires businesses to protect the personal data and privacy of EU citizens.
-It introduces tougher fines for non-compliance and breaches and gives people more say over what companies can do with their data.
-Any company that does businesses in Europe needs to comply with GDPR.
+The EU GDPR (General Data Protection Regulation) is the most significant change in data protection for decades since the ePrivacy Directive.
+This cookie law requires businesses to protect the personal data and privacy of EU citizens.
+It introduces tougher fines for non-compliance and breaches and gives people more say over what companies can do with personal data.
+Any company that does businesses in Europe needs to be GDPR compliant.

-The overall objective of GDPR is to give citizens back control of their personal data and to simplify the regulatory environments for international business by unifying data and privacy regulations.
-GDPR is a regulation and replaces a directive (the Data Protection Directive).
-With a regulation, GDPR help to unify data and privacy regulation in the EU to reduce administration and inconsistencies among local laws.
-With directives, unlike regulations, each member state has discretion as to the implementation of data protection regulation and can thus differ from country to country.
+The overall objective of the General Data Protection Regulation (GDPR) is to give citizens back control of their personal data and to simplify the regulatory environments for international business by unifying data and privacy regulations.
+GDPR replaced the EU ePrivacy Directive (the Data Protection Directive ) with the main aim of adopting this cookie law being the need to unify data protection and privacy regulation in the EU to reduce administration and inconsistencies among local laws.
+Essentially, with a directive, unlike a data protection regulation, each member state has discretion as to the implementation of data protection regulations, and can thus differ from country to country.

 Who does GDPR apply to?

-While the regulation originates from the EU, it also applies to companies outside EU offerings goods and services (paid or free) or who monitor the behavior of individuals in the EU.
+While the General Data Protection Regulation (GDPR) originates from the EU, it applies to companies outside EU offering goods and services (paid or free), or those who monitor the behavior of individuals in the region.

 What are the penalties?

-The GDPR penalties can reach a maximum of EUR 20 million or 4 percent of the annual revenue (whichever is greatest) of the organization, depending on the facts and circumstances of the case.
+The GDPR penalties can reach a maximum of EUR 20 million or 4 percent of the annual revenue (whichever is greatest) of the organization, depending on the facts and circumstances of non-compliance with GDPR requirements.

-Furthermore, for the first time, class action litigation is also allowed, resulting in exposure to both regulatory enforcement and private litigation for the same transgression.
+Furthermore, for the first time, class action litigation is also allowed, resulting in exposure to both regulatory enforcement and private litigation for a company’s failure to be compliant with GDPR.

 What is personal data?

 Personal data is any information that relates to an identified or identifiable living individual.
-Different pieces of information, which collected together can lead to the identification of a particular person, also constitute personal data.
+Different pieces of information, which collected by different types of cookies that together can lead to the identification of a particular person, also constitute personal data.

-Personal data that has been de-identified, encrypted or pseudonymized but can be used to re-identify a person remains personal data and falls within the scope of the law.
+Personal data that has been de-identified, encrypted or pseudonymized but can be used to re-identify a person remains personal data and falls within the scope of the EU GDPR.

-Personal data that has been rendered anonymous in such a way that the individual is not or no longer identifiable is no longer considered personal data.
+Personal data that has been rendered anonymous in such a way that the individual is not or no longer identifiable is no longer considered personal data under GDPR requirements.
 For data to be truly anonymized, the anonymization must be irreversible.

 Examples of personal data include name, surname, an email address such as [email protected], a home address, ID card number, cookie ID, Internet Protocol (IP).